The Count of Luxembourg: Musical numbers

+Productions and adaptations

-Productions and adaptationsThe Count of Luxembourg opened at Daly's Theatre in London on 20 May 1911 and ran for a successful 345 performances, starring Lily Elsie, Huntley Wright, W. H. Berry and Bertram Wallis.
+The Count of Luxembourg opened at Daly's Theatre in London on 20 May 1911 and ran for a successful 345 performances, starring Lily Elsie, Huntley Wright, W. H. Berry and Bertram Wallis.
 The opening night was conducted by Lehár and attended by King George V and Queen Mary.
 The Times particularly praised the singing and dancing of Elsie and Wallis, as well as Lehár's music, though the paper judged the story to be thin and improbable.
-It was followed by a UK tour starring Eric Thorne, Robert Michaelis, Lauri de Frece and Daisy Burrell, and it also had a good run at the New Amsterdam Theatre in New York in 1912 with the libretto further adapted by Glen MacDonaugh.Blumenfeld, p.
-136 It played in Australia in 1913.
+It was followed by a UK tour starring Eric Thorne, Robert Michaelis, Lauri de Frece and Daisy Burrell, and it also had a good run at the New Amsterdam Theatre in New York in 1912 with the libretto further adapted by Glen MacDonaugh.
+It played in Australia in 1913.
 There was a Broadway revival in 1930.
 In 1967, the BBC broadcast their own television production, conducted by David Lloyd-Jones.

 An American silent film adaptation was made in 1926.
 A new English language stage version of Der Graf von Luxemburg, more closely following the original score and libretto, was produced under the name The Count of Luxembourg and recorded by New Sadler's Wells Opera in 1983.
 This version was revived on tour by the D'Oyly Carte Opera Company in 1997.